 |Access roles in Skillsbank

 The Competent Body is responsible to add corresponding assessment questions to the qualification.
-These questions will serve as assessment base for the User and the Assessor.
-Due to the CBs responsibility of Qualification definitions, it is as well in charge of adding Assessors to Skillsbank.
-Assessors are individuals that the CB views as qualified to perform adequate, reliable and valid assessments of individuals.
-If qualifications exist in several languages, then the CB has the responsibility to add the translations into Skillsbank.
+These questions will serve as the assessment base for the User and the Assessor.
+Due to the Competent Body’s responsibility of qualification definitions, it is also in charge of adding Assessors to Skillsbank.
+Assessors are individuals that the Competent Body views as qualified to perform adequate, reliable and valid assessments of individuals.
+If qualifications exist in several languages, then the Competent Body has the responsibility to add the translations into Skillsbank.

 Those organisations and institutions that have access as a Course Provider are those offering education and training only.
 They can therefore add courses and modules they are providing into Skillsbank.
 These courses and modules have as well to be linked up with a relevant qualification and learning outcomes.
-When having access as course provider the only option is to add courses, however in most cases organisations have access as both institution and course provider and thus the combined rights of these two into Skillsbank.
-In some cases it is possible that organisations have access as competent body as well.
+When having access as Course Provider the only option is to add courses, however in most cases organisations have access as both Institution and Course Provider and thus the combined rights of these two into Skillsbank.
+In some cases, it is possible that organisations have access as Competent Body as well.

 As part of competence mapping of users, they will also have the option of assessing their own competences through the Recognition of Prior Learning (RPL) Assessments module.
-In practice this means that both an assessor and a user are assigned to Skillsbank.
-The users assess their own competences according to assessment questions that are directly related to a qualification matrix that is already added into the system.
-This is the first phase with self-reflection on own competences as part of the validation and recognition of prior learning regardless of learning and training context.
+In practice this means that both an Assessor and an End User are assigned to Skillsbank.
+The user assesses their own competences according to assessment questions that are directly related to a qualification matrix that is already added into the system.
+The Assessor then assesses the results of the End User, and provides a report on the user’s actual competence.